Sylius/SyliusRector/README.md

 * hire our experienced team to <a href="https://getrector.org/contact">improve your code base</a>

 Both ways support us to and improve Rector in sustainable way by learning from practical projects.

+### Thank you note

+We would like to thank @alexander-schranz for starting this initiative and setting up initial codebase structure.